reproducible-reporting/stepup-reprep/tests/examples/convert_mutool/README.md

-Conversion from SVG to PDF with inkscape is convenient prior to including figures into the paper.
-The API `convert_svg_pdf` implements this step.
+Example of a conversion from PDF to PNG with mutool.